Introduction to Warehouse Line Marking

 The Importance of Warehouse Line Marking

-Line marking is crucial if you want to ensure the safety of people in and around your warehouse as well as under dangerous equipment and buffer zones.
-This involves clearly designating pedestrian and traffic areas and preventing people from stopping in critical areas.
+Line marking is crucial if you want to ensure the safety of people in and around your warehouse, as well as under dangerous equipment and buffer zones.
+This involves clearly designating pedestrian, parking and traffic areas and preventing people from stopping in critical areas.

 Warehouse Line Marking – Things to Consider